This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 Ingredients

 • Melt butter and let cool slightly.
-Put all ingredients into a blender and blend until smooth.
+Put all ingredients into a blender and blend until smooth, or whisk together in a bowl.
+The batter will be thinner than a traditional American pancake batter.

-• Pour about 1/3 cup of batter into pan and swirl to coat bottom of the pan.
+• Pour about 1/3 cup of batter into the pan and swirl to coat the bottom of the pan.
 Cook for 2-3 minutes, until edges are dry and bubbles appear all over the top.

-• Carefully slide a spatula under the pancake, flip, and cook the other side 2-3 minutes.
-Remove to a plate and repeat until all the batter is used.
+• Carefully slide a spatula under the pancake, flip, and cook the other side for 2-3 minutes, until browned.
+Remove to a plate and repeat until all the batter is used, adjusting heat and adding additional butter between batches as needed.

-• Serve rolled or folded with fruit, chocolate, syrup, nuts, whipped cream, or peanut butter.
+• Serve rolled or folded with fruit, chocolate, syrup, nuts, whipped cream, or jam.

 Nutrition